Simpson leads Colorado to 78-66 upset of No. 11 Tennessee

 Josiah-Jordan James and Tyreke Key led Tennessee with 15 points apiece.

+“We definitely didn’t come into this game with the right mindset,” James said.
+“This is a good lesson for us.
+It’s a long basketball season.
+Of course I’m disappointed and upset that we lost, but I’m also excited just to see how this team responds.”

-The Vols (1-1) could not overcome a poor shooting performance to rally and come from behind after giving up the lead early in the second half.
+The Vols (1-1) could not overcome a poor shooting performance to rally in the second half after giving up the lead for good with 18:12 to play.
 The Buffaloes (2-1) led by as many as 14 down the stretch as part of a dominant second half in which they outscored Tennessee 46-32.

+“They deserved to win,” Vols coach Rick Barnes said.
+“They, I thought, controlled the game pretty much from start to finish.”

 Simpson had 15 second-half points.

+“We just wanted to focus on coming out the second half with even more energy than we did in the first,” he said.
+“We just wanted to really dial in and focus on coming out even better than we did in the first.”

 Tennessee held a 34-32 lead at halftime after shooting just 23.1% from the field.
-The Buffaloes trailed by as many as eight points before halftime.
+Colorado trailed by as many as eight points before halftime.

 Key paced the Vols in the first half with 12 points, with all but three points coming from the free-throw line.